Abandoned & Little-Known Airfields:

 Caswell Airpark (6W4), Yanceyville, NC

-This little public-use airport was apparently established at some point between 1945-48,
+This little public-use airport was apparently established at some point in 1945

-as it was not depicted on the March 1945 Winston-Salem Sectional Chart (according to Chris Kennedy).
+as it was not yet depicted on the March 1945 Winston-Salem Sectional Chart.

-The earliest depiction of Caswell Airpark which has been located
+The earliest depiction which has been located of Caswell Airpark as on the October 1945 Winston-Salem Sectional Chart.

 Graham Page recalled, “That airstrip was built by my grandfather, Dr. Ludolphus Graham Page